-Identify your beneficiaries
+Identify your beneficiaries.

 Make a list of the individuals and organizations that you want to provide for in your estate plan.
 Note any conditions that might determine the method and circumstances by which you assign them certain assets.
-For example, you may wish to leave your grandchildren money, but perhaps only for college or a little at a time.
+For example, you may want to leave your grandkids some money, but only if they go to college and only a little at a time.